feedreaderco/api/README.md

-This is what happens at feedreader.co
+This is what happens at https://feedreader.co